valsson-group/supercell-constructor/README.md

 **Check the new file after each step to ensure that the code is doing the correct task**

 ## Acknowledgements
-The development of this tool was supported by an DOE Early Career Award (BES Condensed Phase and Interfacial Molecular Science (CPIMS) / DE-SC0024283)
+The development of this tool was supported by a DOE Early Career Award (BES Condensed Phase and Interfacial Molecular Science (CPIMS) / DE-SC0024283)